21 Benefits of olive oil for health

 II) Unsaturated Fatty Acid

-Unsaturated fatty acids have a double bond in their carbon chain of fatty acids and there is a capacity for bonding in their chain.
+Unsaturated fatty acids have a double bond in their carbon chain, and there is a capacity for bonding in their chain.

 Can you explain their types?